kamillask/test/DesignDocument.md

 <img src="https://i.ibb.co/hHjNyJh/sequencediagram.png">

 This diagram provides the sequential steps or the behavioral flow of the reminder application.
 It documents the use case where a user opens the reminder app and has the option to create a reminder type or a reminder.
 The reminder list is organized based on the exclusive reminder types.
-The user has the option to set alert, GPS, and repeat behavior.
+The user has the option to set an alert.
 After the user finishes setting up the reminder, they have the option to put inside a reminder type.

 User: opens the reminder app, has the option to create a new reminder list or create a new reminder.
 If the user wants to create a new reminder list, they have to select a reminder type and add reminders into it.
 If the user wants to create a new reminder, they are prompted to search for the reminder type.
 Once the reminder type is added, they will be stored inside the reminder list of that type.

-Components inside the sequence behavioral diagram
+*Components inside the sequence behavioral diagram*

 **ReminderList**